 Rough handling – Please keep in mind that one of the beautiful things about a pavlova is that they are delicate and light.
 They aren’t made to be feats of structural engineering like a decorated layer cake.
 Handle them with care and don’t overload the toppings.

 I loaded the pavlova in these photos with fruit, more than I normally would and it did crack after the first few shots.
 That’s ok, it was still beautiful, it still had all the right textures and still tasted divine.
+Don’t let anyone tell you that a pavlova should not crack.

 Forgetting the acid – cream of tartar, vinegar or lemon juice are used in pavlovas to add structure to the egg whites.
 They’ll help to stabilise the egg white which will in turn give it structure as it bakes.